Manager & Founder, Melinda

 Mel enthusiasm for helping families learn about and appreciate nature is evident as she shares her knowledge and passion for environmental responsibility and care of the land.

 Mel completed a 10 weeks nature stewards program through the City of Whittlesea in 2022 and also ran our bush school program at Christmas Hills Primary School.
-She runs our Doreen and funded programs for the City of Whittlesea.
+She currently runs our school holiday forest school programs

 Bush Kids Facilitator, Jess